Vitamins for Alcoholics and Supplements for Addiction

 Follow Your Aftercare Plan for the Best Results

 When you return home from outpatient alcohol rehab in Phoenix, be sure to follow your aftercare plan.
-It will include the vitamins and minerals you should be taking to avoid malnutrition.
-Most People are Eventually Able to get this from a Well-Rounded Diet that includes fruits, vegetables, whole grains, lean meats, and low-fat dairy products.
+It will include vitamins for alcoholics and addicts, minerals, and meal planning you should be taking to avoid malnutrition.
+Most people are able to readjust their body with a well-rounded diet that includes fruits, vegetables, whole grains, lean meats, and low-fat dairy products.

 Hydration is important as well, as thirst can sometimes be mistaken for drug cravings.
 Staying hydrated also ensures the body is able to function properly and rid itself of waste products.
 We do recommend staying away from foods that are high in fat, sugar, and carbohydrates.
 These do little to fill your appetite and nourish the body.